Regret Bounds for Stochastic Shortest Path Problems with Linear Function Approximation: Introduction

-{\bf Infinite horizon LFA:} Comparatively little is known for infinite horizons. \cite{wei2021learning,wu2021nearly} study average cost under the minimal assumption that the optimal policy's long-term average reward is independent of the initial state (see references therein for prior work with more restrictive assumptions).
-The first algorithm in \cite{wei2021learning} has $\sqrt{T}$ regret assuming access to a certain fixed point oracle (analogous to our Algorithm \ref{algMain}), though no oracle is provided.
-The second maps the problem to a finite horizon instance and is computationally efficient with $T^{3/4}$ regret; however, the mapping inherently results in non-stationary policies.
-Another downside is the mapping requires knowledge of $T$; in contrast, our algorithms are anytime.
-(The third algorithm in \cite{wei2021learning} has more restrictive assumptions.) \cite{wu2021nearly} achieves $\sqrt{T}$ regret under a different linearity assumption: $P(s'|s,a) = \varphi(s'|s,a)^\trans \vartheta$, where $\varphi(s'|s,a)$ and the costs are known\footnote{Neither linearity assumption is a special case of the other; see \cite[Section 3]{zhou2020provably} further discussion.}.
-However, the algorithm requires computation\footnote{Alternatively, \cite[Appendix B]{zhou2020provably} provides a Monte Carlo scheme to estimate these sums, but the scheme only works in some special cases and the Monte Carlo errors are not accounted for in the regret analysis.} of $\sum_{s' \in \S} \phi(s'|s,a) h(s')$ for certain $h \in \R^\S$ so is inefficient.
-Analogous algorithms are proposed in \cite{zhou2020provably,zhou2020nearly} for discounted costs, which have $\sqrt{T}$ regret but are inefficient for the same reason.
-Another downside is that the regret formulation in \cite{zhou2020provably,zhou2020nearly} compares the algorithm to the optimal policy along the algorithm's trajectory (see \cite[Definition 3.5]{zhou2020provably}).
-Hence, an algorithm that stays in a bad set of states (i.e., a set the optimal policy actively avoids), and only learns successfully on this set, can still have low regret.
+{\bf Infinite horizon LFA:} Comparatively little is known for infinite horizons. \cite{wei2021learning,wu2021nearly} studied average costs under the minimal assumption that the optimal policy's long-term average reward is independent of the initial state (see references therein for work with stronger assumptions).
+The first algorithm in \cite{wei2021learning} has $\sqrt{T}$ regret assuming access to a certain fixed point oracle (analogous to our Algorithm \ref{algMain}) but no efficient oracle is provided, the second is computationally efficient with $T^{3/4}$ regret but uses non-stationary policies and requires knowledge of $T$ (unlike ours), and the third requires stronger assumptions. \cite{wu2021nearly} proved $\sqrt{T}$ regret for the linear mixture model, but the algorithm is inefficient due to computation\footnote{\cite[Appendix B]{zhou2020provably} provides a scheme to estimate the sums, but only in some special cases, and the estimation error is not accounted for in the regret analysis.} of $\sum_{s' \in \S} h(s') \varphi(s'|s,a)$ for certain $h \in \R^\S$.
+Analogous algorithms are proposed in \cite{zhou2020nearly,zhou2020provably} for discounted costs, which have $\sqrt{T}$ regret but are inefficient for the same reason.
+Also, the discounted cost regret formulation is a bit unsatisfying, as it compares to the optimal policy along the algorithm's trajectory.
+Thus, one that stays in a bad set of states and only learns on this set can still have low regret.
+Finally, as mentioned above, we are not aware of any LFA papers that consider SSP.